Acute Onset of Pre-Existing Conditions Explained

 An Acute Onset of Pre-Existing condition is defined as an emergency sickness caused by a pre-existing conditions.
 Emergency sickness means if you do not get emergency medical attention, you will most likely face an adverse health consequence.

-Most visitors insurance plans define acute onset as a pre-existing condition which in a short duration rapidly progresses and require immediate medical attention.
+Most visitor insurance plans define acute onset as a pre-existing condition which in a short duration rapidly progresses and require immediate medical attention.
 Acute onset can also be classified as having sudden and unexpected outbreak or recurrence, affecting your visitor spontaneously and without advance warning.

 What does all acute onset of pre-existing conditions mean in plain english?
 You have to meet a rigid, opaque standard to qualify for coverage underneath an acute onset plan.
 Do you have shortness of breath?
 Are you experiencing chest pain?
 Do you have an allergic reaction?
-These are all claims which will be denied by most acute onset of visitors insurance plans.
+These are all claims which will be denied by most acute onset of visitor insurance plans.